 Before testing we have one small adjustment to perform.
-The back end URL invoked, and we are going to use the target-url just set.
+The back end URL invoked, and we are going to use the target-URL just set.

 We go in the Assembly Panel and click on the Invocation policy.
 The panel with the properties is displayed on the right.